 7. Miso Black Cod

-This dish is a hallmark in any Japanese restaurant, and UNI didn’t disappoint.
+This dish is a hallmark in any Japanese restaurant, and UNI Belgravia didn’t disappoint.
 It’s marinated in a sweet and almost sticky Miso sauce (although I can never taste the miso much) and the cod is so well cooked it falls apart.
-I’d highly recommend this dish if you’re thinking of taking a trip to UNI.
+I’d highly recommend this dish if you’re thinking of taking a trip to UNI Belgravia.

 I’ve never really thought much of Japanese desserts so never really bother to order them when I eat this kind of cuisine.
 However, after this dessert I have totally changed my mind.
 The plate had 3 different types of flavours; Lemon Chocolate and Cheesecake.
 The soft and chewy outer texture mixed perfectly with the cool ice-cream and was an ideal sweet treat to round off a spectacular meal.

-To view the full UNI menu, click here
+To view the full UNI Belgravia menu, click here